asa-ct/miniconf2023/pages/venue.md

 ### Parking Instructions

-##### 1. Drive to the north gate of Pfizer Groton office at 445 Eastern Point Road Groton CT 06340.
+##### 1. Drive to the north gate of Pfizer Groton office at 445 Eastern Point Road, Groton, CT 06340.

 ##### 2. Tell the guard that you are attending the ASA-CT Mini-Conference and get a visitor badge from the guard.